jorgelmunozp/react-hola-mundo/README.md

 ```

 2. Edit App.js\
-* This file contains the main content
+* This file contains the main content in the function App()

 ```python
 function App() {